Eye Diseases Decorative Banner - 3 outlines of eyes over a green and yellow background

 • Gender: Females are affected more than males

-• Family history of Thyroid Eye Disease
+• Family history of thyroid eye disease

-• Smoking: Smoking increases the risk of thyroid eye disease by 7–8 times, causes Thyroid Eye Disease to have a longer “active phase”, and it reduces the effectiveness of treatments
+• Smoking: Smoking increases the risk of thyroid eye disease by 7–8 times, causes thyroid eye disease to have a longer “active phase”, and it reduces the effectiveness of treatments

 • Low blood levels of selenium, a dietary mineral.

-Symptoms of thyroid eye disease are caused by the tissues, fat, and muscles of the eye socket swelling and pushing the eyeball forward.
-It may be possible that symptoms may appear in one eye more than the other.
-The symptoms of Thyroid Eye Disease include:
+Symptoms of thyroid eye disease (TED) are caused by the tissues, fat, and muscles of the eye socket swelling and pushing the eyeball forward.
+Tissues around the eye also may swell and become thickened.
+It is not unusual for symptoms to be worse in one eye than the other.
+TED changes over time, with symptoms that can appear anytime and range from mild to severe.
+The appearance of thyroid eye disease can be different for each person.
+TED symptoms may include:

 dry, gritty and irritated eyes